-Have good time in Poland and do not hesitate to contact us if you have any further questions at firstname.lastname@example.org.
+Have a good time in Poland and do not hesitate to contact us if you have any further questions at firstname.lastname@example.org.

 Polish Coeliac Society

 The Polish Coeliac Society is the biggest nation-wide organization supporting people on a gluten-free diet.
 The mission of the Society, a public benefit organization, is the promotion of knowledge about the coeliac disease and the gluten-free diet and providing all-encompassing support for the afflicted.
 The organization was established in 2006 on the initiative of parents of children suffering from the disease and adult afflicted persons, their families and friends, who decided to confront the lack of awareness and knowledge of the coeliac disease in Poland and the problems encountered by people following a gluten-free diet.
-The Society has about 4.000 members country-wide and has its branches in several Polish cities, including Warsaw, Cracow, Szczecin, Lodz, Poznan, Radom, Trojmiasto, Leszno, Kielce, Elblag, Torun, Katowice and Bialystok.
+The Society has about 5000 members country-wide and has its branches in several Polish cities, including Warsaw, Cracow, Szczecin, Lodz, Poznan, Radom, Trojmiasto, Kielce, Torun, Katowice and Bialystok.

-Main actions and achievement of the Society:
+Main actions and achievements of the Society:

 - The Society is the only organization representing Polish coeliac patients internationally.
 As an AOECS member (Association of European Coeliac Societies, www.aoecs.com) it takes part in international conferences about the coeliac disease and follows research and scientific data on the topic.
 The Society is partnered with several other European associations, learning from their experience and sharing its own.

 - Since 2006 the Society organizes the International Coeliac Days in several Polish cities and holds numerous conferences devoted to the matter, including training conferences for dietitians and many gastronomical workshops and other meetings on the subject.
-Together, the Society has organized about 30 big conferences and 200 various events in Poland.

 - Representatives of the Society yearly take an active part in numerous specialized conferences (mainly for pediatricians, gastroenterologists and dietitians): they distribute materials, give lectures, talk about the situation of people on a gluten-free diet, etc.